 - Working collaboratively with multiple service providers for PEH significantly improves each providers' ability to support clients more holistically. - Addressing and clarifying the roles and expertise of each entity providing services on-site is imperative for effectively delivering services in settings such as PRK sites. - Setting boundaries and prioritizing clear communication became key in successfully working together.
 Having multiple providers on-site allows for close coordination with case managers to plan for a client's - transition into housing once their more immediate needs have been met and they have been stabilized.
-Centering the humanity of PEH and recognizing the complexity of their needs is key to supporting and serving this population.
+Centering the humanity of PEH and recognizing the complexity of their needs is key to supporting and - Centering the humanity of PEH and recognizing the complexity of their needs is key to supporting a serving this population.